-For maximal weight loss as well as body reshaping, obese women and men should do both cardio exercise and weight lifting.
+For maximal weight loss as well as body reshaping, obese women and men should do both cardio exercise and strength training with weights.

-Call it what you wish, but it boils down to one thing: lifting weights.
-If an obese person only does cardio or aerobic exercise, they’ll lose weight if they eat sensibly, but the weight loss power of ONLY cardio is limited — unless you plan on working up to running 10 miles a day or taking two aerobics classes a day.
+If an obese person only does cardio or aerobic exercise, they’ll lose weight if they eat sensibly, but the weight loss power of ONLY cardio is limited — unless you plan on working up to running 10 miles a day or taking two intense aerobics classes a day.

 And even then, there are limitations, namely, failure to tighten the entire body.

 This is why you’ll often see people at the gym who spend a lot of time on cardio equipment, and even though they’re not obese, and often not even what you’d call “chubby” or “plump,” they still look soft all over.

 Haven’t you ever seen a size 6 woman with love handles?
 I sure have!